Audit and Risk<br>Committee

 • Report of regulatory developments

-Result: all of the above matters were reviewed and/or approved by the Audit Committee whereupon independent directors raised no objection.
+Result: all of the above matters were reviewed and/or approved by the Committee whereupon Independent Directors raised no objection.

 Board Committee Membership